-Encouraging clicks through Advertisement can result in you account ban.
-Many publishers started using a trick like click here, or click to see this video or picture which resulted in encouraging clicks
+Encouraging clicks through Advertisement can result in your account ban.
+Many publishers started using a trick like a click here, or click to see this video or picture which resulted in encouraging clicks

 Altering the Adsense code :

-Google Adsense doesn’t allow altering a code, like changing a color of your ad, same as your pic. which might be a good idea to get a click but its against Adsense policies for which your account will get banned.
+Google Adsense doesn’t allow altering a code, like changing the colour of your ad, same as your pic. which might be a good idea to get a click but it’s against Adsense policies for which your account will get banned.

 Hosting Copyright content :

-Adsense doesn’t allow putting Adsense on the site that distribute copyright stuff.
+Adsense doesn’t allow putting Adsense on the site that distributes copyright stuff.